-Mr. LAU Chi Yung, Kenneth, aged 54, is the Chairman and a Director of the Company.
-He is also the Chairman and a Director of Multifield International Holdings Limited (Stock Code: 898) ("Multifield International"), whose shares are listed on the main board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Mr. LAU Chi Yung, Kenneth, aged 55, joined the Group in 1995.
+He is the Chairman of the Company.
+He is also the Chairman and Director of Multifield International Holdings Limited (Stock Code: 898) ("Multifield International"), whose shares are listed on the main board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-Mr. LAU Michael Kei Chi, aged 60, is the Vice-Chairman and Managing Director of the Company.
+Mr. LAU Michael Kei Chi, aged 61, joined the Group in 2003.
+He is the Vice-Chairman and Managing Director of the Company.
 He is also the Vice-Chairman and Managing Director of Multifield International and is the elder brother of Mr. Lau Chi Yung, Kenneth.